Bless ’Fargo’ And Its Commitment To Ridiculous Character Names

 In this case, those things she tweeted were, I don’t know, eight, nine years ago.
 So I knew her not as that person but the person who came after that.
 And that person has spent pretty much every waking moment of her life fighting for LGBTQ rights and radical equality among all people in the world, especially marginalized people, women, and gay people.
 So when it came out, it was like, “Well, the advice that I would give you is the advice that you’ve not only already taken but have actually been acting on for the last nine years, which is to be a better person than that.”

 I like this a lot.
 It’s a good policy, and it’s one I’ve touched on before.
 If we always hold each other to the worst things we’ve done, there’s no point in any of us trying to improve ourselves.
 Improving yourself a little bit every day — or at least trying to — is the whole point of being alive.
 Yes, it’s important that people apologize for past bad acts and do the work to move forward.
 Yes, it’s fair to say “Hey, this thing was kind of messed up.
 Do you still feel that way?”
 But it’s also okay to look at the person in front of you and decide if that person has grown and changed since they did or said the crappy thing.
-It’s not good or healthy for all of us to be stuck in a non-stop game of gotcha with each other, like we’re all the kind of gross political hacks who make the kind of attack ads we all complain about every other fall.
+It’s not good or healthy for all of us to be stuck in a non-stop game of gotcha with each other, like we’re all the kind of gross political hacks who make the kind of gross attack ads we all complain about every other fall.
 Sometimes it’s okay to accept someone’s apology, thank them for not being that person anymore, and move along with your own life.

 There’s too much bad stuff worth fighting against to spend all our time ripping each other to shreds.
 Try to get better, let other people try to get better, eat more onion rings.
 These are the pillars of a happy life.